-The Recycling Crisis: Why has there been so many changes in 2018?
+The Recycling Crisis: Why has there been so many changes?

 The global recycling system is in upheaval.
 Read our take on what's going on, and what you need to know.

 What do an excess of natural gas, an environmental crisis, and indifference all have in common?
 The answer...they’ve wreaked havoc on your recycling program.
 The factors have caused the U.S. recycling industry to collapse.
 It’s a familiar story of supply and demand.
 Effective recycling efforts on the national and local levels result in an oversupply of recycled material and a record low price for petroleum-based virgin plastic, coupled with shrinking demand for recycled material means the process of recycling no longer makes financial sense.